A simple, short day trip in a beautiful valley. The Middle flats run is a great trip for beginning packrafters, even after rain.

 Rees Valley Track

-After you cross Muddy Creek, you’ll descend a river terrace down to where it meets the river itself.
+After you walk across Muddy Creek, you’ll descend a river terrace down to where it meets the river itself.
 This will be your take out point, so take note!

-The way further up the valley begins up meandering 4WD tracks.
+The track up valley follows meandering 4WD tracks.
 There are lots of quite wet, swamp sections along the way, so its worth wearing your neoprene socks on the way in!
 At times the track traverses above small buffs where the river runs hard against the valley side.
+Although its tempting to cross the river to better travel, that approach would require permission from Rees Valley Station..
+If you don’t have that permission, just stick to the marked route.

 Its about 1.5-2hrs to reach the 25 Mile Creek swingbridge, which is the normal start point.